 Clean the Litter Box

 Try to use a small amount of catnip around the house.
 Catnip is calming for some cats.
 However, other cats might not respond well to it.
-If you are comfortable with how your cat acts around catnip, then you should consider using it as a way to make the uncomfortableness more bearable.
+If you are comfortable with how your cat acts around catnip, then you should consider using it to make the uncomfortableness more bearable.

 - Related read: Are Cats in Pain When in Heat?
 What You Need To Know!